Skip to Content

 How Many Different Kinds of Quartz Are There

-In this article, we are going to mention 29 varieties of quartz.
-The list of varieties provided is more than enough even for sophisticated collectors or geoscientists.
+This article mentions 29 varieties of quartz—more than enough even for sophisticated collectors or geoscientists.

-Here are some of the most common varieties you can find at every mineral fair or show based on the color:
+Here are some of the most common quartz varieties, sorted by color, that you’ll find at any mineral fair or gem show:

 Name of Quartz VarietyThe Color of Quartz Variety